muhmmad-ahmad-1/fedsam_hessian/README.md

 3. Adds this orthogonal component to existing first-order perturbation

 ## Latency of Proposed Method and Consequent Optimizations
 The existing iterative methods lead to much longer training times (2x - 4x) than the base methods.
-We analyze sparser implementations of the our second-order method to achieve superior performances given a compute budget / upper bounds on local training.
+We analyze sparser implementations of our second-order method to achieve superior performances given a compute budget / upper bounds on local training.

 ### FedSAMHessian_Interleaved